Two school administrators shot by student at Denver high school

 One victim was in critical condition and one was in serious but stable condition, Thomas said.

 The two administrators were searching the student and "a handgun was retrieved and several shots were fired," Thomas said.
-The student was not identified because he is a juvenile, the chief said, but he is known to authorities.
+The student was not identified because he is a juvenile, the chief said, but authorities know who he is.

+"We don't have any sense of where he is," the chief said, adding that investigators were trying to speak with people who may know where he may have gone.

+Police haven't recovered the gun used in the shooting, Thomas said.
+Authorities were searching his home for evidence.

 Mayor Michael Hancock described the student as an African American male wearing a hoodie with an astronaut on it.
 The mayor said the student was armed and dangerous.